 Who can use Counseling Services?

 Currently enrolled undergraduate and graduate students are eligible to receive services.
 While spouses of students are not eligible for services at the Center, referrals to other agencies and private therapists are available by calling Counseling Services and asking for assistance with a community referral.

 Why do students come to Counseling Services?

 Each year between 17-21% percent of all Caltech students come to Counseling Services for help.
 The reasons they seek help vary, but students do come for help with the day to day issues they (and people in general) face like stress, procrastination, cultural adjustment and relationships.
 Additionally, some students come for help with concerns that involve depression, eating disorders, substance use/misuse, and anxiety among other reasons.

 There is no charge to students for services provided by the Center or for office visits with our consulting psychiatrist, when the referral is made by a Counseling Services provider.

 How long can I be seen at Counseling Services?

-While we don't have a specific session limit, we offer brief therapy services.
+While we don't have a specific session limit, we generally offer goal-oriented, brief therapy services.
 This means that we work with students to identify needs, set manageable goals, and track progress, as well as connect students with appropriate campus-based and community resources.
 If a student wants or needs longer-term therapy, has concerns that require multiple sessions per week, or are in need of a higher level of care, Counseling Services staff works with students to find a referral in the community to ensure that treatment needs are met.

 If I'm referred off campus, can I still see the psychiatrist at the Counseling Center?

 If a student is referred off-campus for longer-term treatment or specialized care, Counseling Services staff will work to connect the student with a psychiatrist in the community for ongoing medication management.
 Students with UHC insurance can continue to see our consulting psychiatrist in her private practice, conveniently located about a mile from campus.
 For students without UHC insurance, Counseling Services staff will help coordinate a transfer of care to a psychiatrist in the community.

 What about confidentiality?